 Each provider is ultimately responsible for his or her own treatment decisions.
 Following a consultation, the dentist may decide to follow the recommendation of the orthopedic surgeon or the primary family health care provider or, if professional judgement dictates that antibiotic prophylaxis is not indicated, decline to provide it.
 In the latter circumstance, the dentist may suggest that the orthopedic surgeon or primary family health care provider should prescribe for the patient as he or she deems appropriate.

-Patients who have had surgery for placement of prosthetic heart valves or prosthetic intravascular or intracardiac materials are at risk for the development of an infection and should be given premedication according to the 2007 AHA guidelines.
+Patients who have had surgery for placement of prosthetic heart valves or prosthetic intravascular or intracardiac materials are at risk for the development of an infection and should be given premedication according to the 2021 AHA scientific statement.

 There is no evidence that patients who have had coronary artery bypass graft surgery are at increased risk of infective endocarditis (IE) and therefore, these patients do not need antibiotic prophylaxis.